Carla Arocha and Stéphane Schraenen: Work

-The work of Arocha & Schraenen is a constant enquiry on visual culture, modes of perception and, more broadly on reality itself.
-At the heart of their practice there is a question that remains; our place in the world and how it is manifested to us.
-Their practice, which simultaneously draws and distance itself from earlier modernist traditions such as Abstract art, Minimalism and Opt Art, is an investigation in the act of looking and meaning-making process.
-They create highly controlled site-specific installations where our subjective experiences are tested by the continuous stimulation of our sensory and cognitive capacities.
+The work of Arocha & Schraenen engages visual culture and modes of perception, drawing from earlier modernist traditions such as Abstract art, Minimalism and Opt Art within highly controlled site-specific installations that continuously stimulate the sensory and cognitive capacities of the viewer.

 Arocha & Schraenen's work finds itself between the realm of abstraction and figuration.
 By altering pure abstract language, the artists introduce figurative elements and representational forms that disrupt traditional lineages and consequently open up new paths of formal and conceptual enquiry.

-Arocha & Schraenen very often make use of reflective surfaces such as mirror and plexiglass that, by incorporating the surrounding space into the piece, allow them to investigate the depths of visual perception.
-In applying mirrored surfaces in such an unusual fashion – i.e. everyday objects and geometric forms – the pieces fracture the space and invalidate the once stable set of parameters that defined it.
+Arocha & Schraenen are known to make use of reflective surfaces such as mirror and plexiglass In applying mirrored surfaces in such an unusual fashion – i.e. everyday objects and geometric forms – the pieces fracture the space and invalidate the once stable set of parameters that defined it.
 Reflecting surfaces spill out the space in which the pieces are places but also affect the viewer whose image is pulled apart.
-The artists explore all the possibilities of a space, perspective multiply and seemingly allow infinite combinations.
-There is a playful quality in their practice, one that tricks the eye and the expectations of the viewer.